This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Why Trying to Force Letting Go Doesn’t Work

-One of the most common mistakes in how to let go of the past is trying to force the release.
+One of the most common mistakes in letting go of the past is trying to force the release.
 Telling yourself to stop thinking about something, suppressing the feelings that arise, or attempting to override the emotional loop with positive thinking all tend to strengthen the pattern rather than dissolve it.

 Forcing creates resistance.
 And resistance keeps attention locked on exactly what you are trying to release.
 The harder you push against a memory the more prominent it becomes in your inner experience.